 - Some mixing sticks – popsicle sticks or tongue depressors will do

 Vacuum your cracks to clean them up – If you need to use a chisel to widen some gaps, go for it.
-For this technique, the more cracks you have, the better the effect.
+The more cracks you have for this technique, the better the effect.

-Backfill deep cracks with dry sand – You can also use glue or anything that will keep the glow crystals in the next step from falling through.
-You don’t want to use glow crystals to backfill because it’s a lot more costly; some cracks seem like they go all the way to the core of the Earth.
+Backfill deep cracks with dry sand – You can also use glue or anything to keep the glow crystals in the next step from falling through.
+You don’t want to use glow crystals to backfill because it’s a lot more costly; some cracks seem like they go to the core of the Earth.

 Spread Element Glo “fine” or “ultra-fine” glow crystals (aggregates) over the cracks just as you would glitter on glue for any craft project.

 You May Also Like: How to Create a Starry Night Effect in Your Pool

 Mix any clear craft resin or epoxy with the recommended amount of catalyst – A fast-drying resin is recommended if you need to walk on the floor within a few hours.
 Keep in mind that “fast-drying” will likely stink up your house.
 Make sure you have fans to help keep the fumes out of your living area.
 If you can stay off the floor for at least 24 hours, you can use an odorless, slow-drying resin or epoxy.